iamanishsrivastava/H.E.A.L.T.H/contributing.md

 # Contributing to H.E.A.L.T.H

-Welcome to the H.E.A.L.T.H: Health Empowering And Transforming Hub project!
+Welcome to the H.E.A.L.T.H: Health Empowerment And Transformation Hub project!
 We're thrilled that you're interested in contributing to our project.
 Before you get started, please take a moment to review our Code of Conduct and the guidelines outlined below.

 ## Code of Conduct